 Britain’s Got Talent judges 2018: David Walliams (Syco/Thames/ITV, FT)

 However, David Walliams has hinted the next run of the show may very well be his last, as his contract is due to run out this year.

 “I have one more year, and then my contract is up.
 [After that?]
 We shall see,” he told heat! magazine.

 When do the Britain’s Got Talent’s live shows start?

-The live BGT shows usually begin in the last week of May, and so at this point we can assume they will kick off on Bank Holiday Monday – 27th May 2019.
-If that’s the case, the final will most likely fall on Sunday 2nd June 2019.
+The live BGT shows usually begin in the eighth and final week, so at this point we can assume they will kick off on Monday 20th May, running nightly until the Friday, with the final likely on the following Saturday or Sunday.